 Living history at the Empire Mine State Historic Park

 is one of the main attractions of the Park.
-Every weekend
+Volunteers dressed in 1905

 period costumes entertain park visitors at the Cottage.
 Also on selected weekends there is living history in the mine yard ( for detailed schedules click here ).